matheusmorcinek/best-restaurant-app/README.md

 # best-restaurant-app

 # additional assumptions
-The solution was implemented using factories and dependency injection to make it easy to separate unit/components and so facilitation the testing.
+The solution was implemented using factories and dependency injection to make it easy to separate unit/components and so facilitating the tests.
+I exposed the method that finds the best restaurant on a service to facilitate using and searching the restaurants.

 ## Required tools

 - [Git](https://git-scm.com/downloads) 2.24.3 or later